mortezaadi/bigdecimal-utils/README.md

 Is BigDecimal Comparison happens
 ---------------------------------
 Sure!
 The only reliable way to work with monetary amount is to use BigDecimal.
-So if you have Money somewhere in your code, you probably faced comparing two BigDecimals a lot.
+So if you have Money somewhere in your code, you probably found yourself comparing two BigDecimals.

 What's wrong with BigDecimal comparison
 --------------------------------------
-Well, As you should know, if you use **equal** method of BigDecimal to compare two objects they only considered equal if they are equal in value and scale thus 2.0 is not equal to 2.00 when compared by
+Well, As you should know, if you use **equal** method of BigDecimal to compare two objects, they only considered equal if they are equal in value and scale thus 2.0 is not equal to 2.00 when compared by
-**equal** method refer to JavaDocs.
+**equal** method (refer to JavaDocs).

 To compare BigDecimal without considering their scale we should use **compareTo** method.
 This is the most common and correct way to compare two BigDecimals.
-However it is error prone and lacks readability. to feel what it looks like take a look at this line of code :
+However it is so error prone and lacks readability.
+To feel what it looks like, take a look at this line of code :

     return balance.compareTo(amount) < 0) && amount.compareTo(anotherAmount) >= 0));

-the code above try to check condition "balance < amount && amount >= anotherAmount".
-You definitely spotted the problem.
+The above code tris to check the condition in wich "balance < amount && amount >= anotherAmount".
+You definitely spotted the issue here.
 The **compareTo** is not clear nor readable.
 But how to solve this?

 How I Solve the Problem
 ------------------------
-BigDecimalUtils is a simple library to make comparing BigDecimal more readable and less error prone. see the same comparison rewritten with this library
+BigDecimalUtils is a simple library that enable us to campare BigDecimal objects in more readable and less error prone way. see the same comparison rewritten by this library

 	import static ir.cafebabe.math.utils.BigDecimalUtils.*;